ibm-cloud-docs/virtual-servers/vsi_faqs_dedicated.md

 {: #how-do-i-know-how-many-dedicated-host-instances-i-can-run-on-each-dedicated-host-}
 {: faq}

 Each dedicated host has a specific allotment of core, RAM, and local SSD storage.
-You will be able to view resource allocations on the host Allocations tab to know how many dedicated host instances are provisioned, current host capacity used, and what is available.
+You are able to view resource allocations on the host Allocations tab to know how many dedicated host instances are provisioned, current host capacity that is used, and what is available.

 ## What images can be provisioned on dedicated hosts?
 {: #what-images-can-be-provisioned-on-dedicated-hosts-}